 There’s No Logistics Problem So Tough an American Veteran Can’t Solve It

 Coming from a military background in supply chain management gives you some other key advantages that fall outside the regular college curriculum.
 Logistics work in the service comes with an urgency and sense of mission that few of your classmates will ever have experienced.

 And your general military training and experience gives you qualities that not many other people will have.
 During the course of your career, you will have picked up a bunch of other skills and qualities that employers salivate over:

-Those are all critical intangibles that any company wants to find in candidates for any job.
-The fact that you bring them with your advanced training in supply chains, and a nice fresh degree earned with your veterans’ benefits, is sure to land your resume at the top of the stack.
+Those are all critical intangibles that any company would appreciate seeing in job candidates.
+Those skills in addition to your advanced training in supply chains, along with a degree earned through your veterans’ benefits, is sure to make you a competitive candidate.

 2021 US Bureau of Labor Statistics salary and employment figures for Logisticians, Industrial Production Managers, Management Analysts, and Operations Research Analysts reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2022.